highlight/highlight/README.md

 ## Contributors

-## Log Filtering Enhancements
+## Enhancing Log Filtering by Record Attributes

-We've enhanced the log filtering capabilities to allow filtering by record attributes, similar to how it's done for traces.
-This provides more granular control over log data analysis.
+We're excited to announce an enhancement to our log filtering capabilities, allowing you to filter logs and traces based on specific record attributes.
+This feature, inspired by user feedback, brings the same powerful filtering experience you're accustomed to with logs to a broader range of record types.

-### How it works
+### How it Works

-You can now use the same filtering syntax used for traces to filter logs based on their attributes.
-This includes the ability to specify conditions on various record fields, enabling you to quickly pinpoint specific log entries.
+Previously, filtering was primarily focused on log messages.
+Now, you can leverage the same intuitive filtering interface to narrow down your search results by various attributes associated with different record types.
+This means you can more precisely pinpoint issues by filtering based on properties like user IDs, session IDs, custom metadata, and more, depending on the record type.

-For example, you can now filter logs by attributes such as `service.name`, `http.status_code`, or any custom attributes you've added to your logs.
+This improvement aims to streamline the debugging process, enabling you to quickly isolate the relevant data and understand the context of your application's behavior.
+Whether you're looking for specific errors, performance bottlenecks, or user interactions, attribute-based filtering will be a valuable addition to your monitoring workflow.

-This feature aims to improve the efficiency of debugging and monitoring by making it easier to isolate relevant log data.
+We encourage you to explore this new functionality and provide feedback.
+Your input is crucial in helping us continue to refine and improve the Highlight platform.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->